 Any trip to Greece is incomplete without Santorini in the itinerary.
-The cubiform houses painted white, sparkling in the sun and clinging to the cliff above a submerged volcanic crater, overlooking the cerulean Aegean Sea, give the city a magical perspective.
-However, there are myriad attractions close to the city that you can explore to make a few days spent in Santorini even more productive.
+Its cubiform houses painted white, sparkling in the sun, and clinging to the cliff above a submerged volcanic crater, overlooking the cerulean Aegean Sea, give the city a magical perspective.
+The stunning hotels with cave pools come to mind when you think of Santorini.
+There are myriad attractions close to the city as well that you can explore to make your stay in Santorini even more productive.
 Santorini is surrounded by quite a few beautiful towns and cities, all of which can be easily visited on a day trip.
-Big cities like Athens, picturesque islands like Mykonos, Crete and Anafi, and more such mesmerizing destinations, each with its own uniqueness, beckon to you.
-Here’s a list of the top day trips from Santorini, Greece.
+Big cities like Athens, picturesque islands like Mykonos, Crete, and Anafi, and more such mesmerizing destinations, each with its own uniqueness, beckon to you while you have made one of the luxury cabins your base in Santorini.
+To discover more, keep reading about the top day trips from Santorini, Greece.

 This quaint little island was formed as a result of a volcanic eruption thousands of years ago.
 Today it is famous for the wine it produces - Thirassia wine.
 While you travel to Thirassia by boat from Santorini, you can enjoy a panoramic view, which looks like a painted landscape.
 The beautiful island seems to be set in a fairytale - small villages, lush green vineyards and a lovely churchyard.
 The island is so tiny that it can all be explored on foot and the locals may also invite you to share a meal of the delectable Thirassia wine and traditional Greek cuisine with them.
 You can spend a relaxed day on the beach, sunbathing or swimming.